Skip to main content

 Quick setup using factory functions:

-from raxe.sdk.integrations import create_dspy_callback, create_module_guard
+from raxe import create_dspy_callback, create_module_guard

 # Create callback with defaults (log-only)